 User access: The user is able to access previously hidden network resources and can continue using their device like normal.
 The user operates within an encrypted network to which only they and the services they access belong.

-TLS, or Transport Layer Security, is an encryption protocol that verifies that a server is legitimate, meaning it is who it claims to be.
+TLS, or Transport Layer Security, is an encryption and authentication protocol that verifies that a server is legitimate, meaning it is who it claims to be.
 In mutual TLS, the verification process takes place on both sides: the client is verified as well as the server.
 Learn more about mutual TLS.